Getting Started in 3mm: FAQ

 17 What next?

 Well, hopefully you have enough information to get started, although naturally a lot of things, for example scenic items, haven't been mentioned.
 If you haven't already, then join the 3mm Society and get the product lists.
 The major independant suppliers all now have web sites worth looking at.
 Think about where you want to go, make a list of the items you are going to need and from whom, then send off your orders.
-And wait.
-All the people you've contacted have other lives and other commitments, and may need some time to respond to your order.
-In fact, as a general rule, order things when you know you're going to need them, not when you actually do, to avoid frustrating waits!
-In some instances ordering is necessarily a multi-stage process; you may need to order a kit before working out what further items you need, which of course takes more time overall, so be patient.
+However, do remember that all the people you've contacted have other lives and other commitments, and may need a bit of time to respond to your order.
+In fact, as a general rule, order things when you know you're going to need them, not when you actually do, to avoid frustrating waits if they're not currently in stock.